iem-projects/pd-acre-amb/readme.rst

 :Version: 0.9
 :git master repo: https://git.iem.at/pd/acre-amb

-Ambisonics Toolbox is a collection of high level Pd abstraction, to implement Ambisonics functionality for Ambisonics mixing and processing, especially making compositions and effects using ``iem-ambi`` external library.
+Ambisonics Toolbox is a collection of high level Pd abstraction, to implement Ambisonics functionality for mixing and processing multichannel Ambisonics signals, especially making compositions and effects using ``iem-ambi`` external library.
-One goal is to easily integrate Ambisonics encoder, decoder and processing for various purposes as modules providing dynamic multichannel operations and signaling enabling fast prototyping of Ambisonics algorithms.
-So a main target is dynamic multichannel patching.
+One goal is to easily integrate Ambisonics encoder, decoder and processing for various purposes as modules providing dynamic multichannel operations, to allow fast prototyping of Ambisonics algorithms.
+Therefore the main benefit is easier multichannel patching.

 This module extend the acre library with the base modules ``acre/acre``, ``acre/mxr``, ``acre/ds`` and ``acre/rc``.
-The Ambisonic functions using spherical harmonics are based on the `iem_ambi` library and some parts also on the `iem_bin_ambi` Pd-library using also`iemmatrix`, iemlib and zexy Pd-library, but trying to minimize dependencies.
+The Ambisonics functions using spherical harmonics are based on the `iem_ambi` library and some parts also on the `iem_bin_ambi` Pd-library using also`iemmatrix`, iemlib and zexy Pd-library, but trying to minimize dependencies.

 Most and more actual documentation is in the abstractions in the libraries as comments.